junyuchen245/junyuchen245.github.io/_pages/about.md

 5. <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=42">IEEE Transactions on Medical Imaging</a> (IF: 11.037)
 6. <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=58">IEEE Transactions on Ultrasonics, Ferroelectrics, and Frequency Control</a> (IF: 3.267)
 7. <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=7433213">IEEE Transactions on Radiation and Plasma Medical Sciences</a>
+8. <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=6221020">IEEE Journal of Biomedical and Health Informatics</a> (IF: 7.021)

 ***Conferences:***
 1. <a href="https://2022.midl.io/">Medical Imaging with Deep Learning (MIDL) 2022</a>